squidmin/java-spring-s3-reference/README.md

 1. Sign in to the AWS Management Console.
 2. Open the [IAM Identity Center](https://console.aws.amazon.com/singlesignon/home?region=us-east-1#/users).
    - In the IAM Identity Center dashboard, select "Permission sets" from the left navigation pane.
-   - Choose "Create a permission set".
+   - Choose "Create a permission set."
 3. Create a Custom Permission Set.
    - Choose "Create a custom permission set."
    - Give your permission set a name and description.
-   - Click "Next: Permissions".
+   - Click "Next: Permissions."
 4. Attach S3 Policies.
    - Click "Create inline policy."
-   - Use the following JSON policy to grant S3 access (`src/main/resources/s3-bucket-access-policy.json`).
+   - Use a JSON policy to grant S3 access (`src/main/resources/s3-bucket-access-policy.json`).
    - Click "Create Policy" and then "Next: Tags" (optional), then "Next: Review."
    - Review the permission set and click "Create."
 5. Assign the Permission Set to a User.